ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 As I'm writing this there are [388,160 ERC-20 tokens](https://etherscan.io/tokens).
 If there was a
-market for each token pair, it would be over a 150 billion pair exchanges.
+pair exchange for each token pair, it would be over a 150 billion pair exchanges.
 The entire chain, at
 the moment, [only has 0.1% that number of accounts](https://etherscan.io/chart/address).
 Instead, the swap
 functions support the concept of a path.
-A trader can exchange A for B, B for C, and C for D, even if
+A trader can exchange A for B, B for C, and C for D, so there is
-there is no A-D market.
+no need for a direct A-D pair exchange.

 The prices on these markets tend to be synchronized, because when they are out of sync it creates an
 opportunity for arbitrage.
 Imagine, for example, three tokens, A, B, and C. There are three pair